pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/00_Installation.md

 cd ./my-project
 ./vendor/bin/pimcore-install
 ```

+> Note: if installation is made on a custom PIMCORE_ENVIRONMENT value (different than those provided, see [app/config](https://github.com/pimcore/skeleton/tree/master/app/config), you need to prepare before the `app/config/config_[env_name].yml` file (recommended as application will not work without this) or to run the command like this `PIMCORE_ENVIRONMENT= ./vendor/bin/pimcore-install`

 This launches the interactive installer with a few questions.
 Make sure that you set the `memory_limit` to at least `512M` in your php.ini file.